Public transport in Barcelona (update 2024)

 • El Clot-Aragó – This is where both lines of the metro (L1 and L2), and Rodalies (R1, R2, R11) converge.

-Barcelona has an extensive network of city buses and bus connections: more than a thousand buses are operated daily on more than eighty bus routes.
+Barcelona boasts an extensive network of city buses and connections, with over a thousand buses operating daily across more than eighty routes.

-Want to return home by ov at night (e.g. after going out)?
-The night bus is the only form of public transport that runs every night of the week.
-Most services start between 10.40pm and 11.40pm and the last rides take place between 5am and 6am.
-All buses leave from Plaça Catalunya and also return there.
+If you need to return home at night, the night bus is the only form of public transport that operates every night of the week.
+Most services start between 10:40 pm and 11:40 pm, with the last rides between 5:00 am and 6:00 am.
+All buses depart from and return to Plaça Catalunya.

-The metro also runs all night only on Saturday-Sunday nights and until 2am on Friday-Saturday nights.
+Additionally, the metro runs all night on Saturday-Sunday nights and until 2:00 am on Friday-Saturday nights.

-The tram network in and around Barcelona basically consists of two networks, Trambaix and Trambesòs, and six lines (T1-T6).
+The tram network in and around Barcelona consists of two networks, Trambaix and Trambesòs, and six lines (T1-T6).
 These all run through Barcelona, but only a small part of the city is connected to the tram network.
-Most tourists make little use of the network because you can also reach most places on the lines just fine by metro.
+Most tourists make little use of the tram as most destinations can be reached easily by metro.
+However, the tram network is currently being expanded, which will increase its coverage in the city.

-For the tram, exactly the same prices apply as for the local metro network.
+The same prices apply to the tram as to the local metro network.

 Tickets and prices for public transport in Barcelona

-If you are only going to make a few trips by ov, then the T-Casual ticket is probably more interesting for you.
-You can buy this individual 10-ride ticket for EUR 11.35 at any station and you can use it for tram, metro, bus and train.
-Plan your trip well in advance, as the T-Casual is valid for 1 hour and 15 minutes per trip (for 1 zone).
-Note!
-The T-Casual is valid on the train to Terminal 2 of the airport and on bus 46 to both terminals, but not for the blue Aerobus.
-There is a €5.50 surcharge for the metro to the airport.
+For fewer trips, the T-Casual ticket is likely more suitable.
+This individual 10-ride ticket costs EUR 11.35 and can be used for tram, metro, bus, and train.
+Each trip on the T-Casual is valid for 1 hour and 15 minutes within one zone.
+Note that the T-Casual is valid for travel to Terminal 2 of the airport by train and on bus 46 to both terminals, but not for the blue Aerobus or the metro.
+There is a €5.50 surcharge if you take the metro to the airport.

 Another way to explore Barcelona is with the Hop-on Hop-off bus.
-This open-top double-decker bus passes almost all the sights in Barcelona.
-Here you have the option to get off as often as you like.
+This open-top double-decker bus covers almost all the sights in Barcelona, allowing you to get on and off as often as you like.

 Getting to the airport by public transport